MichaelPihlblad/LK_ICS2_GW_CLIENT_NODERED/README.md

 Should work with Raspberry PI RS485 HAT or any generic RS485 to USB or UART converter

-Ready to use Raspberry image: [Not available yet, coming soon](https://x.x/LKICS2-raspios-bullseye-armhf-lite.zip)
+Ready to use Raspberry image: [v0.1.0](https://github.com/MichaelPihlblad/LK_ICS2_GW_CLIENT_NODERED/releases/download/v0.1.0/raspios-bullseye-armhf-lite.zip)

 ## INSTALL - Generic